How to cover all the bases with a land rental agreement

 When transitioning the farm to the next generation involves rented land, Steele notes again the importance of details.

-The land you rent could be sold as part of the landlord’s transition or the landowner could die during your rental period.
-Thinking ahead and having a plan in place as part of the land rental agreement will help in case the situation ever arises.
+The land you rent could be sold as part of the landlord’s transition, or the landowner could die during your rental period.
+Thinking ahead and having a plan as part of the land rental agreement will help if the situation arises.

-Steele says it's also essential to make sure the signatures of all the landowners are on the rental agreement so it stands up in court.
+Steele says it's also essential to ensure the signatures of all the landowners are on the rental agreement so it stands up in court.

 What happens if the agreement is breached?